thoailt/thoailt.github.io/BLOG_WRITING_GUIDE.md

 author: "Your Name"
 tags: ["tag1", "tag2"]
 excerpt: "A short summary shown on the blog index"
+coverImage: "/images/blog/cover-image.jpg" # Optional: cover image
 ---
 ```

 - `title` and `date` are required.
 - `excerpt` will be used as the summary text on list pages.
+- `coverImage` (optional): Path to cover image displayed at the top of the post.
+Recommended size: 1200x600px or 16:9 aspect ratio.

 ## 2. Headings and paragraphs